oshaughnessy/sierramountainll/_posts/2023-01-18-league-age.md

 A player's "league age" for softball is the age they were at the end of the year preceding the season.
 In other words, how old were they last Dec 31?

-At SMLL, we use age-based divisions to align with non-Little League fastpitch youth leagues:
+At SMLL, we use age-based divisions to align with local fastpitch youth leagues that use softball's more conventional groupings:

 | Division                  | Age Range
 |---------------------------|---------------------